karreiro/learn-dmn-in-15-minutes/learn/the-feel-language.md

       <hr />

       <p>
-        Literal expressions, decision tables, and many other DMN elements depend on textual expressions to work.
+        Literal expressions, decision tables, and many other DMN elements rely on textual expressions to work.
 The
         <b>FEEL</b> (Friendly Enough Expression Language) shines as a readable language for programmers and business
         analysts.
-Its design follows these principles:
+The language design follows these principles:
       </p>
       <ul>
         <li>Side-effect free</li>